What Is Findom? A Friendly Guide to Financial Domination

 What I find interesting is how this culture lets people be themselves.
 Every findom setup is different.
 Some are fun and playful, others feel more deep and serious.
 It’s also cool to see how people show who they are through this.
 One findomme I read about, called Latex Barbie, makes amazing outfits and uses her look to attract people.
 It feels like part art, part mind game.

 But I’ll be honest—there’s a side of findom that feels a bit murky.
 The idea of someone giving up their entire paycheck or going into debt makes me uneasy.
 It’s why I think education and consent are so important.
-If you’re curious about findom, do your research and set firm limits before jumping in.
+If you’re interested in learning about findom, do your research and set firm limits before jumping in.

 Pop Culture and Findom